jnunezt/apigee-opdk-ansible/expand/README.md

 # Ansible Apigee Private Cloud Installations Expansion
-The Ansible playbooks in this repository support a wide range of the installation expansion We describe the uses cases that are supported as follows:
+The Ansible playbooks in this repository support a range of the installation expansion We describe the uses cases that are supported as follows:

 | Feature Name | Feature Description |